Diversity, Inclusivity, Belonging, and Equity (DIBE) in the Biology Department:

 Language developed through student, staff and faculty collaboration

-The Biology Department at Southwestern University believes that learning takes place in an inclusive environment where students, staff, and faculty from diverse backgrounds are seen and heard.
+The Biology Department at Southwestern University believes that learning takes place best in an inclusive environment where students, staff, and faculty from diverse backgrounds are seen and heard.

 We acknowledge that history is rich with injustices committed by members of the STEM community, including biologists, and these offenses continue to negatively impact recruitment and retention of underrepresented groups.